Marie Eleonore of Dietrichstein

-Marie Eleonore of Dietrichstein (1 January 1623 – 20 March 1687), was a German noblewoman by birth member of the House of Dietrichstein and by her two marriages Countess of Kaunitz and Oppersdorf.
+Countess Marie Eleonore of Dietrichstein (1 January 1623 – 20 March 1687), was a German noblewoman, by birth member of the House of Dietrichstein and by her two marriages Countess of Kaunitz and Oppersdorf.

 Early life

-Born in Vienna, she was the fourth child and third (but second surviving) daughter of Maximilian, 2nd Prince of Dietrichstein zu Nikolsburg, and his first wife Princess Anna Maria Franziska of Liechtenstein (1597-1640), elder daughter of Karl I, Prince of Liechtenstein Duke of Troppau and Jägerndorf.
+Born in Vienna, she was the fourth child and third (but second surviving) daughter of Maximilian, 2nd Prince of Dietrichstein zu Nikolsburg, and his first wife Princess Anna Maria Franziska of Liechtenstein (1597-1640), elder daughter of Karl I, Prince of Liechtenstein, Duke of Troppau and Jägerndorf.

 Biography

 In Vienna on 26 November 1646 Marie Eleonore married firstly with Lev Vilém (Leopold Wilhelm; 16 January 1614 – 31 October 1655), a Bohemian Count since 12 June 1642 and son of Oldřich (Ulrich) V of Kaunitz and his second wife Ludmilla Raupowsky of Raupow.
 They had one son: